codingwithshawnyt/Space-Walk/README.md

-# Space-Walk
+# Leap of Legends

 **DETAILS**

-Space Walk is a 2D Platformer game being made with the Unity Game Engine.
+Leap of Legends is a 2D Platformer game being made with the Unity Game Engine.

 ---------------------------------------